osxmidi/LinVst/Tested-VST-Plugins/README.md

 "strings vstname.dll | grep -i d2d1"

+Wine (current versions) doesn't have the temp directory paths set in the registry, so importing Waves.reg in the Waves folder is probably a good idea as it sets the temp file path in the registry (for 64 bit Windows) and some plugins might need this info to install properly.

 **Kontakt (Wine 4)

 The Native Access install might hang when installing the ISO Driver and setting Windows 10 in winecfg might get around it.